(The blue line on the map indicates the path to where the best bluebells can be seen on this walk in late April)

 The walk (40mins-1hr/2.6 miles)

 Get off the bus by the church of St Mary the Virgin (13th century; look out for the graves of Darwin’s family) and walk east past the George and Dragon pub on Cudham Rd.
-The walk starts with the marked footpath (signposted to Biggin Hill and Luxted, by a brick wall – do not take the footpath signposted to Cudham a bit further on, another fine walk but not now!) a few metres east of the very cute Christmas Tree Farm (which has donkeys, llamas and a wonky house), on the road heading towards Cudham (Point 1).
+The walk starts with the marked footpath heading south off Cudham Rd just past the cute Christmas Tree Farm.
+This footpath is signposted to Biggin Hill and Luxted, and is by a brick wall – do not take the footpath signposted to Cudham a bit further on, another fine walk but not now!
+(Point 1).
 Follow the path, with the enclosures of the farm on your right.
 There is a driveway on your left (ignore it).
 Stop and admire the donkeys if you will, then, just after the final enclosure, follow the path to the right, diagonally across a field of grasses to a clump of trees.

 The path now takes you diagonally left towards a farmhouse (Point 2).
 Watch out for the footpath sign, skirt the house and continue round the edge of a field then (Point 3) take a sharp right (to head west) at the intersection of footpaths (if you were to go left here, you’d soon enter a fantastic bluebell wood, best seen in May of course).
 Cross the road (Point 3.5) and enter the meadow (brilliant with daisies and buttercups from May to July) bordering Darwin’s house and garden, with small cricket pitch on your left (the boundary is within range of a decent forward defensive).

-Soon the path breaks into the open and you’ll see superb beech trees on your right (amid the occasional old bomb crater from one of many Luftwaffe attacks on the air base in August-September 1940).
-You’ll cross three fields (the last field, pictured above, is Point 7) on this path before entering a copse and, after about 30 metres, turning 90-degrees right to go over a stile (Point 8) and head east across a wheat/corn field back until the path become narrow with a hedge on the right and you emerge back on to the village road.
-Look out for the Queen’s Head on the left (Point 9).
+So, now we’ve reached the first of the three hillside fields, as mentioned.
+You’ll see superb beech trees on your right (amid the occasional old bomb crater from one of many Luftwaffe attacks on the air base in August-September 1940).
+Look out for deer, especially at dusk.
+You’ll cross the three fields (the last field, pictured above, is Point 7) on this path before entering woodland and, after about 80 metres, turning 90-degrees right to enter a field (there used to be a stile here but it disappeared in 2017!)
+(Point 8) and head east across this wheat/corn field back until the path becomes narrow with a hedge on the right and you emerge back on to the village road.
 Until late March 2015 this field was a beautiful wild pasture with flowers and hawthorn trees.
 The tenant farmers have planted a cereal crop in there and it looks lovely as I write in June but a bit barren at other times of the year.
-Also they have a nasty habit of ploughing it up and obliterating the footpath from time to time – if so, walk around the edge.
-Have a look at the wonderful old church (Point 10).
+Also they have a nasty habit of ploughing it up and obliterating the footpath from time to time – if so, walk around the edge on the right (south).
+On reaching the road turn right and look out for the Queen’s Head on the left (Point 9) just before returning to the church and the bus stop.
+(Point 10).

 Village amenities: There’s a great little cake and tea shop, much used by weekend cyclists, on the left by the Rajdoot curry house just before the Queens Head.
 How exciting that the Queen’s Head and the George and Dragon made the news on March 22, 2015, when jolly protestors dressed as breastfeeding babies ambushed the UKIP leader Nigel Farage and rather spoiled his family’s Sunday lunch.
 No doubt loads of Sunday lycra-clad cyclists got some great snaps of the occasion.
 What would Darwin have made of it all?
 Click the links for differing views of the protest, firstly from a Guardian journalist who travelled with the protestors and then the riposte from the Queen’s Head landlord.
 The Queen’s Head serves delicious ales from Westerham Brewery incidentally.